derekwisong/pinterface/README.md

 # Overview

-A Raspberry Pi physical interface toolkit.
+Kit for working with the the raspberry pi equipped with

-Useful abstractions for working with:
+- 3 rotary encoders

-- Rotary encoders
+- 5 momentary buttons
-- Buttons
+- 1 ST7735R screen

 # Installation